I know most of us immediately think pink and red when it comes to Valentine’s Decor! However, what about neutral Valentine’s Decor?

 I was able to pick a few new daffodils blooms yesterday!
 (I know, crazy here in February!)
 They are so lovely, and I had to incorporate them into this fun, festive table.

 As you can tell, I like a bird theme, whether Traditional Colors or Neutral!
 Here are a few of the planning steps that went into creating this table setting.

 I also added some additional pops of yellow with a water pitcher and a salad bowl.

 Notice I changed out the pitcher holding the daffodils.
-This pitcher has a wonderful aged patina and I feel it works better with this table setting.
-It was a recent thrift store find and I love using new finds in interesting ways.
+This pitcher has a wonderful aged patina and works better with this table setting.
+It was a recent thrift store find, and I love using new finds in exciting ways.

 Thanks so much for making it to the end.

-Regardless of your preference, I hope you got some tips on planning your table styling for Valentines and into the summer months.
-Always feel free to comment and ask me questions here.
+Regardless of your preference, I hope you got some tips on planning your table styling for Valentine’s and into the summer months.
+You can always feel free to comment and ask me questions here.